totalspectrum/flexprop/README.md

 * Supports PASM, Spin, BASIC, and C
 * View output PASM code
 * Built in terminal emulator
-* GUI checks files for external changes, so you may use any editor and compile in FlexPropGUI
+* GUI checks files for external changes, so you may use any editor and compile in FlexProp
 * Options for interacting directly with P2 ROM monitor and ROM TAQOZ
 * Micropython for P2 sample included